Combined electrostatic and strain engineering of BiFeO$_3$ thin films at the morphotropic phase boundary: Results

 \section{Results}

-The BFO films are grown by pulsed laser deposition (PLD) on LAO substrates with and without the conducting CCMO buffer layer.
-The CCMO layer is grown at a substrate temperature of 700\degree C with an energy fluence of 1.15\,J/cm$^2$ whereas BFO is deposited at 670\degree C with 1.3\,J/cm$^2$ fluence.
+The BFO films are grown by pulsed laser deposition on LAO substrates with and without a conducting CCMO buffer layer.
+The CCMO layer is grown at a substrate temperature of 700\degree C with an energy fluence of 1.15\,J/cm$^2$, whereas BFO is deposited at 670\degree C with 1.3\,J/cm$^2$ fluence.
 Both layers are grown at 0.15 mbar oxygen partial pressure.
-The CCMO layers are kept at a 15-unit-cell thickness so as to maintain the in-plane lattice parameter of the LAO substrate, i.e., 3.79\,\AA, whereas the BFO layer thickness is varied from 10 to 80 unit cells.
-Layer thickness is controlled using in-situ reflection high-energy electron diffraction (RHEED) and post-deposition x-ray reflectivity.
-Reciprocal space mapping (RSM) by x-ray diffraction is used to characterize the phase and orientation of the thin films.
+The CCMO layers are kept at a 15-unit-cell thickness so as to maintain the in-plane lattice parameter of the LAO substrate, whereas the BFO layer thickness is varied from 10 to 80 unit cells.
+(In the following, both CCMO and BFO are referred to in terms of their pseudocubic single-formula unit cells.)
+The thicknesses of the layers are controlled using in-situ reflection high-energy electron diffraction (RHEED) and post-deposition x-ray reflectivity.
+Reciprocal space mapping by x-ray diffraction is used to characterize the phase composition and orientation of the thin films.

-To probe the emergence of polarization in highly strained BFO, we monitor the ISHG response of the films during deposition in a reflection measurement geometry, as described in Ref. \onlinecite{DeLuca2017a}.
-SHG is a symmetry-sensitive nonlinear optical process leading to the emission of frequency-doubled light.
-This process depends on the point-group symmetry of the material, and is in particular sensitive to the symmetry breaking resulting from the onset or change of spontaneous polarization in a material. \cite{Fiebig2005,Denev2011a,Nordlander2018} In the electric-dipole approximation, SHG is expressed by
+To probe the emergence of polarization in highly strained BFO, we monitor the ISHG response of the films during deposition in a reflection measurement geometry as described in Ref. \onlinecite{DeLuca2017a}.
+SHG is a symmetry-sensitive nonlinear optical process describing the emission of frequency-doubled light.
+This process is parametrized by the second-order nonlinear susceptibility $\chi^{(2)}$ and depends on the point-group symmetry of the material.
+SHG is in particular sensitive to symmetry breaking resulting from the onset or change of direction of spontaneous polarization in a material. \cite{Fiebig2005,Denev2011a,Nordlander2018} We take advantage of this symmetry and polarization sensitivity of SHG to monitor the polar state of our films (see Methods).
+SHG has previously proved effective in distinguishing the different polar phases in strained BFO films. \cite{Kumar2010,Haislmaier2013,Trassin2015} By combining the SHG probe with the thin-film deposition process, the in-situ nature of our technique now allows us to access directly the spontaneous polarization in BFO as it evolves during growth and also to follow the temperature-dependent phase transitions BFO experiences during post-deposition sample cooling in the growth chamber.